kelsi2/swapi_doc/README.md

 Please refer to the [official documentation](https://swapi.dev/documentation) for further information on other endpoints and data you can access.
-You can also find a few language-specific SDKs here to easily import this API into your projects.
+You can also find a few language-specific SDKs there to easily import this API into your projects.